Dr. Thomas Strunk

 B.A.
 Pennsylvania State University

-Roman history and historiography, silver age Latin literature, Roman philosophy, ancient politics and ideology, the music and poetry of Bob Dylan, the classical tradition and the African-American experience
+Roman history and historiography, Roman political thought, Roman philosophy, the music and poetry of Bob Dylan, the classical tradition and the African-American experience

 Works in Progress

 - The Lives of Cato the Younger: Philosopher, Traitor, Republican.
 Under contract with University of Michigan Press.

 Recent and Upcoming Talks